ml-archive/blog/source/_posts/2017-11-22-Challenges-when-making-Today-Widgets.md

 ## Widget Creation

 Creating the UI for a widget should also be very simple for any developer that has used storyboards and auto-layout before.
-Simply add the UI elements you wish to the storyboard and create the necessary outlets in the ViewController.
+Just add the UI elements you wish to use to the storyboard and create the necessary outlets in the ViewController.

 This is what the storyboard could look like.